rockettheme/docs/Docs/wordpress/themes/flux/layout.md

 ---
 title: Flux: Front Page Layout
-description: Your Guide to Module Positions in the Flux Theme for WordPress
+description: Your Guide to Widget Positions in the Flux Theme for WordPress
 breadcrumb: /wordpress:WordPress/!themes:Themes/flux:Flux

 ---